flexcrush420/portable-esde-linux/README.md

 **RetroBat** on Windows gives you a portable, plug-and-play retro gaming setup in a single folder.
 Nothing like it existed for Linux — until now.

 `setup-portable-esde.sh` is a single script that builds a complete portable [ES-DE](https://es-de.org/) retro gaming bundle on any Linux machine.
-Unplug it, plug it into another machine, and it just works.
+Fully portable: works on any machine, survives OS reinstallations, and runs from any external drive.

 ---